ChrisWinters/multisite-robotstxt-manager/readme.txt

 * Added a new tab "Cleaner" to the Network Admin area.
 * Added a two stage cleaning process - check & clean.
 * Added a check for a physical robots.txt file.
-* Check for missing robots.txt file rewrite rule moved to Cleaner tab section.
+* Added check for missing robots.txt file rewrite rule.
-* Added a Network tab to Websites for quick access to plugin admin within the Network.
+* Added network tab to Websites for quick access to plugin admin within the Network.
+* Added option to disable network robots.txt file on websites, allowing for full customization of websites robots.txt file.
 * Modified the plugin admin areas to be more visually friendly.
-* Moved screenshots/header/thumbnail images into the assets folder.
+* Moved screenshots/header/thumbnail images into the svn/assets folder.

 = 1.0.7 =
 * Bug: Fixed bad calls from helper class causing options not saving for each site.
 Thanks Benjamin https://github.com/benjaminniess